RosettaCommons/demos/protocol_capture/membrane_protein_ddg/README.md

 Here, we describe the steps required to run the MP_ddG protocol.
 First, we describe how to assemble a simple PyRosetta script using the membrane framework for ddG predictions (predict_ompLA_ddG.py).
 Next, we describe use of a general ddG prediction application for larger scale use.

-   (1) Application-Specific Membrane ddG PyRosetta Protocol
-       PyRosetta calculations can be adapted to use the Rosetta Membrane Framework with only a few additional steps.
+1. Application-Specific Membrane ddG PyRosetta Protocol PyRosetta calculations can be adapted to use the Rosetta Membrane Framework with only a few additional steps.
 These include:

-          = Use AddMembraneMover (in protcols.membrane) to initialize the membrane framework = Use MembranePositionFromTopologyMover to orient the pose in the membrane based on the transmembrane spans (optional, but recommended)
+   * Use AddMembraneMover (in protcols.membrane) to initialize the membrane framework
+   * Use MembranePositionFromTopologyMover to orient the pose in the membrane based on the transmembrane spans (optional, but recommended)
-          = Setup a membrane energy function
+   * Setup a membrane energy function
-          = Proceed with normal Rosetta functions
+   * Proceed with normal Rosetta functions

    Here, we provide an example application-specific ddG calculation script for computing ddGs of mutation in OmpLA for comparison with experimental values in Moon & Fleming, 2011.
 The script can be run with no arguments by the following command:

         ./predict_OmpLA_ddG.py

    Step-by-step instructions on how to setup this script are provided in the predict_OmpLA_ddG.py script (in this protocol capture).

    A single output file is created by this script:

-         - ompLA_ddG.out: Predicted ddGs for each mutation
+   * ompLA_ddG.out: Predicted ddGs for each mutation

-    (2) Large Scale ddG predictions with the RosettaMP Framework Here, we describe the steps to run the MPddG protocol, incorporating both repacking and pH effects.
+ 2. Large Scale ddG predictions with the RosettaMP Framework Here, we describe the steps to run the MPddG protocol, incorporating both repacking and pH effects.
 Additional options are described in the documentation above.
 Here, we also use OmpLA as an example:

     Here, you will need to specify the input PDB, spanfile, and residue position to mutate.
 By default, ddGs to all canonical residues will be computed.
 A specific ddG of mutation can be computed using the flag --mut <AA>.
 In this example, we specify a repack radius of 8.0A.
 This means all residues within 8A of the mutant position are repacked.
 We also specify the pH at which predictions are carried out.

     This application can be run using the following command line:

         ./predict_ddG.py --in_pdb --in_span inputs/1qd6_tr_C.span --res 181 --repack_radius 8.0 --include_pH true --pH_value 4.0

     Two output files (with default names) are created by this script
-           - ddG.out: predicted ddGs per mutation
+    * ddG.out: predicted ddGs per mutation
-           - scores.sc: Breakdown of ddGs by Rosetta score term (weighted)
+    * scores.sc: Breakdown of ddGs by Rosetta score term (weighted)

 ## Example Outputs
-**Outputs from the two scripts above were renamed for clarity
+Outputs from the two scripts above were renamed for clarity

 1. The predict_OmpLA_ddG.py script will write a list of mutations and ddG values to an output file.
 The columns in the file are residu position, mutant amino acid (1-letter code) and predicted ddG

    An example is provided in example_outputs/OmpLA_predicted_ddGds_specific.out

 2. The predict_ddG.py script will create two output files:

-       = A list of mutations and their predicted ddGs.
+   * A list of mutations and their predicted ddGs.
 The columns in this file are pdb name, mutant amino acid, mutant score, native score, ddG.
 An example is provided in

         example_outputs/OmpLA_predicted_ddGds_general.out

-      = A breakdown of each ddG by Rosetta score term (weighted).
+   * A breakdown of each ddG by Rosetta score term (weighted).
 An example output file is provided in

         example_outputs/OmpLA_ddG_breakdown.sc

-** For all scripts - running multiple times with the same output path specified will APPEND to the file and not overwrite it
+For all scripts - running multiple times with the same output path specified will APPEND to the file and not overwrite it

 ## Additional References ##
 1. Chaudhury S, Lyskov S, Gray JJ (2010) PyRosetta: a script-based interface for implementing molecular modeling algorithms using Rosetta.

 2. Moon CP, Fleming KG (2011) Side-chain hydrophobicity scale derived from transmembrane protein folding into lipid bilayers.
 Proc Natl Acad Sci.

 3. Kellogg, Elizabeth H., Leaver-Fay A, and Baker D. “Role of Conformational Sampling in Computing Mutation-Induced Changes in Protein Structure and Stability.”
 Proteins 79, no. 3 (March 2011): 830–38. doi:10.1002/prot.22921.